Today we have the pleasure of speaking with Jan-Lourens, a recent graduate of our full training course, The Art of Action Editing.

 Let’s get started by taking a look at Jan’s cut.

-Here is the final edited scene as cut by Jan, after completing the course.
+Here is the final edited scene as cut by Jan, after completing The Art of Action Editing.

 Turn up your sound and check out the 1:54 piece below…